What is brand tone of voice and why does it matter?

 Once they start talking to you, you’ll have much more to go on - not just what they say but how they say it.
 With face to face communication, you’ll take into account things like accent, pitch and how fast someone talks.
 You might conclude that they’re friendly, well educated, bossy, young, posh.

-While written copy can’t rely on those audible elements, it still needs to convey the same amount of personality.
+While business writing can’t rely on those audible elements, it still needs to convey the same amount of personality.
 This can be done through things like choice of vocabulary, length of sentence, word order, pace and so on.

 Brand tone of voice in practice